kdoore/CS2335-Gitbook/project-2-dictionaries-to-store-data/inventory-scriptableobject/pickup-gamedata-mods/simplified-mini-game.md

 - **Step 6**  In MiniGame_v2 Scene:  **Sorting Layers** must be set for all objects with Image/SpriteRenderer Component:  If a gameObject is not visible, set the sorting-layer for that object.

-Try to play the MiniGame_v2, verify that the StartButton starts the game, pickUp prefabs are visible, player gameObject can be moved using arrow keys, jump with spacebar.
-Verify score and health change when hitting PickUp objects
+**Finally:** Try to **play the MiniGame_v2**, verify that the StartButton starts the game, pickUp prefabs are visible, player gameObject can be moved using arrow keys, jump with spacebar.
+Verify score and health change when hitting PickUp objects.

 **Package Contents:**